 Use the link below to determine whether there is an AU-approved invigilator in your area.
 If not, email Examination Services Unit, Office of the Registrar, review the Exam Request Deadlines, and Invigilation guidelines (See below).

-AU has the right to refuse a requested invigilator, and request that the student submit an alternative invigilator, or request that the student write the examination at an AU-approved invigilation centre.
-AU has the right to discontinue the use of an AU-approved invigilator or an AU-approved invigilation centre at any time.
+AU has the right to refuse a requested invigilator and request that the student submit an alternative invigilator, or request that the student write the examination at an AU-approved invigilator.
+AU has the right to discontinue the use of an AU-approved invigilator at any time.

 A proposed invigilator may not be a friend, neighbour, co-worker, supervisor, family member, or relative of the student, and may not live at the same address as the student.
 Exceptions may be considered for students who live in remote communities and who do not have access to one of the individuals from the above categories within a 100 km radius of the student’s residence.
 The Office of the Registrar must be confident that the individual selected will ensure that the examination invigilation guidelines will be followed and that there is no conflict of interest between the approved invigilator and student.

-AU students are not permitted to act as invigilators for other AU students without the written permission of the Manager of Examination Services.
-Students at other schools are also not permitted to act as an invigilator unless the individual is a paid employee of an AU-approved invigilation centre or has been approved by the Manager of Examination Services.
+AU students are not permitted to act as invigilators for other AU students without the written permission of the Coordinator of Enrolment, Records, and Examination Services.
+Students at other schools are also not permitted to act as an invigilator unless the individual is a paid employee of an AU-approved invigilation centre or has been approved by the Coordinator of Enrolment, Records, and Examination Services.

 If these options are not available to you, email Examination Services Unit, Office of the Registrar.
 A staff member will help you determine a suitable location and an acceptable invigilator.